pittsburghmodular/NullVentana/README.md

 - **TINT AMOUNT** — 0–100%, how strongly the output is pushed toward the tint colour.
 Low values shift the colour without darkening the picture; 100% acts like a full colour gel.
 - **RESET GRADE** — all eight back to neutral.

-The first six are the same controls as the per-source grades in CAMERA / VIDEO FILE A / VIDEO FILE B, but those affect only their own layer before mixing; this one affects the whole output (the tint is output-only).
+The same eight controls appear as per-source grades in CAMERA, VIDEO FILE A / B and IMAGE, but those affect only their own layer before mixing; this one affects the whole output.
 All eight are saved in presets.

 ---

-## 10. COLOR PALETTE and BACKGROUND
+## 11. COLOR PALETTE and BACKGROUND

 - **Swatches** — click any palette.
 Shape colours, text colours and the default background all come from it.
 - **AUDIO PALETTE** — on every detected beat, jump to a random palette.
 Turns the mic on if needed.